sciencePeptideDeck

 What did the monkey study actually show?

-The landmark 2011 Barnhart et al. study in obese rhesus monkeys showed approximately 11% body weight loss over 28 days, with confirmed reductions in both subcutaneous and visceral fat via imaging.
+The landmark 2011 Barnhart et al. study in obese rhesus monkeys showed approximately 11% body weight loss over 28 days, with confirmed reductions in both subcutaneous and visceral fat via MRI/DEXA imaging.
 Treated animals also showed improved insulin sensitivity and metabolic markers.
 The study also identified reversible kidney toxicity as a significant adverse finding at the doses used.

 Is Adipotide approved for human use?